The 2-week wait from an embryo transfer to when you can take a pregnancy test can feel like an eternity.

 Late-night trips to the bathroom and an increased need to make more pit stops could be a sign of early pregnancy.

-Some women even notice a need to urinate more often before they miss a period.
+Some people even notice a need to urinate more often before they miss a period.
 But more than likely, this is another symptom you’ll notice after you miss a period.

 The frequent trips to the bathroom are a result of an increase in the pregnancy hormone hCG, as well as a spike in progesterone.
 If the embryo transfer was a success, the increased need to pee is a result of the extra blood in your body.